sergi-svg/iron-bank/README.md

 # IronBank

 This project simulates a simple banking application that allows users to create accounts, deposit and withdraw money, and transfer money between accounts.

-The goal of this project is to demonstrate the use of following libraries, tools and databases
+#### The goal of this project is to demonstrate the use of following libraries, tools and databases

 * Spring Boot
 * Spring Boot Test
 * Spring Data JPA
 * Spring Security
-* Spring Validation
 * Spring Rest
+* Validators
 * MySQL
 * Mockito
 * GitHub Actions